 History of Golden Laced Wyandottes

-The Golden Laced Wyandotte is actually a rare breed these days, and this is most likely due to the fact that these chickens “fell out of favor” when industrial poultry production took over the market.
+The Golden Laced Wyandotte is not actually a rare breed these days, and this is most likely due to the fact that these chickens “fell out of favor” when industrial poultry production took over the market.

-However, there are many backyard breeders who love the Golden Laced Wyandotte, and they tout the breed as a perfect addition to their free range flocks.
+However, there are many backyard breeders who love the Golden Laced Wyandotte, and they tout the breed as a perfect addition to their free-range flocks.

 The Golden Laced Wyandotte is related to the Wyandotte breed, a chicken that was noted as a “great utility bird,” meaning that not only did the chicken lay (eggs) well, but it was also a breed that was suited for providing meat.